opensearch-project/documentation-website/_api-reference/index.md

 **Introduced 1.0**
 {: .label .label-purple }

 You can use REST APIs for most operations in OpenSearch.
-In this reference, we provide a description of the API, and details that include the paths and HTTP methods, supported parameters, and example requests and responses.
+In this reference, we provide a description of the API, and details that include the endpoints, supported parameters, and example requests and responses.

 This reference includes the REST APIs supported by OpenSearch.
 If a REST API is missing, please provide feedback or submit a pull request in GitHub.
 {: .tip }